Need help planning a Zero Waste event?

-Make sure your venue and vendors understand your Zero Waste event goals and will work with you to achieve that.
-Include a clause in their contract so they know what is expected of them; be prepared to help them identify reusable or recyclable items to use; and communicate with them to make sure they understand the event’s Zero Waste goals and how to achieve them.
+Make sure your venue and vendors understand your Zero Waste event goals and will work with you to achieve them.
+Include a clause in their contract so they know what is expected of them, be prepared to help them identify reusable or recyclable items to use, and keep those communicate lines open.

 Make sure as much of your supplies as possible can be reused or recycled.
-Consider using regular dishes and glasses or compostable versions.
+Consider using durable dishes and glasses or compostable versions (but only if your area has facilities that can process those compostable items).
 Use energy-saving LED lights and other decorations that can be stored and reused.
-Rent instead of buying.
+Rent instead of buy.
 Or eliminate items totally, like invitations, by going digital.
+Also consider the carbon footprint of your menu.
+Source locally, or pick a restaurant close to your office to cut down on wasteful travel.

 Determine where to locate your Zero Waste stations, perhaps in the most high traffic areas of your event.
-A recycling consultant can help determine the optimal set up, including proper bin size and the number of bins or stations needed.
+A recycling consultant can help determine the optimal set up, including proper bin sizes and the number of bins or stations needed to collect reusables, liquids, recyclables, organics, or the small amount of material headed to the landfill.

 Don’t forget you need Zero Waste event set-ups behind the scenes too, where your kitchen or catering staff work.